tam-km-truong/PhyloPack/README.md

 For example, the *S. enterica* cluster contains approximately 700k genomes.
 With a cut point of 5%, the skeleton set would contain roughly 35k genomes.
 Because this exceeds the maximum threshold, the skeleton set is capped at 20k genomes.

-### 3. Refine the ordering within large clusters
+### Refine the ordering within large clusters

 For clusters requiring genome placement, an additional refinement step is performed after the initial global ordering.
 This improves local ordering accuracy within placement-heavy clusters without requiring phylogenetic inference on the entire dataset.

 The ordered genome list is divided into non-overlapping windows of 5k genomes.

-This keeps each local phylogenetic inference trivial while preserving the global-scale ordering produced by PhyloPack.
+This keeps each local phylogenetic inference computationally manageable while preserving the global-scale ordering produced by PhyloPack.

 For each window, a local phylogenetic tree is inferred using Attotree: